 Resilient moduli data of field mix S-RSG are shown in Fig. 21.
 Fig. 21a shows resilient modulus as a function of deviator stress.
 Resilient modulus does not show much dependence on deviator stress within the test range unlike typical cohesive soils.
 The resilient moduli along the alignment of the project are shown in Fig. 21b.
-These Mr correspond to a deviator stress of 21 kPa, which represents typical conditions within the base course of a pavement structure (Tanyu et al. 2003, Trzebiatowski et al. 2004).
-As observed for CBR, there is no systematic variation in Mr along the alignment.
-The fieldmix S-RSG had Mr between 96 and 195 MPa (mean = 153 MPa).
+These M_r correspond to a deviator stress of 21 kPa, which represents typical conditions within the base course of a pavement structure (Tanyu et al. 2003, Trzebiatowski et al. 2004).
+As observed for CBR, there is no systematic variation in M_r along the alignment.
+The fieldmix S-RSG had M_r between 96 and 195 MPa (mean = 153 MPa).
 The mean resilient modulus of field-mix S-RSG is markedly higher than the mean resilient modulus of fieldmix recycled pavement materials (153 Mpa versus 78 MPa).
 It is also higher than the typical resilient modulus of crushed rock aggregate (48 to 103 MPa).
-Mr of the composite RSG and the laboratory mix S-RSG were measured to be about 51 and 80 kPa at typical pavement stresses (Table 6).
-Adding fly ash increased the Mr. However, Mr of the field-mix S-RSG was higher (twice as much, on average) than the Mr of the laboratory-mix S-RSG.
+Mr of the composite RSG and the laboratory mix S-RSG were measured to be about 51 and 112 MPa (the range for the laboratory mix S-RSG is 94 and 131) at typical pavement stresses (Table 6).
+Adding fly ash increased the M_r by two folds in the laboratory.
+M_r of the field-mix S-RSG was on average higher than the M_r of the laboratory-mix S-RSG (153 versus 112 MPa).
 This is not consistent with all other fly ash sites investigated.
-The laboratory-mix S-RSG tests are being repeated.

 Unconfined compressive strength measured on the resilient modulus specimens after the resilient modulus tests of the S-RSG along the alignment of the project are shown in Fig. 22.
-Strengths are not reported for RSG because the RSG is essentially non-cohesive and therefore is not amenable to $q_u$ testing.
-As with CBR and $M_r$ , there is no systematic variation in $q_u$ along the alignment.
-The field-mix S-RSG had $q_u$ between 197 and 812 kPa (mean = 408 kPa).
-The laboratory mix S-RSG had a $q_u$ of 183 kPa. $q_u$ of the field-mix S-RSG follows the same trend as $M_r$ in comparison to the laboratory-mix S-RSG i.e., lower.
-The laboratory-mix S-RSG tests are being repeated
+Strengths are not reported for RSG because the RSG is essentially non-cohesive and therefore is not amenable to q_u testing.
+As with CBR and M_r , there is no systematic variation in q_u along the alignment.
+The field-mix S-RSG had q_u between 197 and 812 kPa (mean = 408 kPa).
+The laboratory mix S-RSG had q_u between 207 and 448 kPa (mean = 322 kPa). q_u of the field-mix S-RSG follows the same trend as M_r in comparison to the laboratory-mix S-RSG i.e., higher.